allenyin/allen_wireless/README.md

 * `radio_AGC.asm`:

     Built off radio_basic.asm, but with added AGC functions.
 Same radio-communication protocol as in radio_basic.
-Compile with `FIMRWARE_VERSION=RADIO_AGC`, use "memory_AGC.h".
+Compile with `FIMRWARE_VERSION=radio_AGC`, use "memory_AGC.h".

     The blackfin cache memory organization can be visualized by the spreadsheet `radio_AGC_memoryMap.ods`.